UK Customs Rules 2026: What You Can (and Can't) Bring Into the UK

 | Cigars | 50 | Larger cigars, typically over 3g |

-| Loose tobacco | 250 g | Rolling tobacco or pipe tobacco |
+| Loose tobacco | 250 g | Rolling or pipe tobacco |

 | Heated tobacco sticks | 200 sticks | For devices such as IQOS, glo and similar |

-Source: GOV.UK — Arriving in Great Britain.
-Allowances apply to travellers aged 17 or over.
+| Source: GOV.UK — Arriving in Great Britain.
+Allowances apply to travellers aged 17 or over. | ||

 The EU meat and dairy ban

 Since 12 April 2025, travellers cannot bring cattle, sheep, goat or pig meat, or any dairy products, from any EU country into Great Britain for personal use.
-The rule was introduced in response to foot-and-mouth disease outbreaks in Germany, Hungary, Slovakia and Austria earlier in 2025, and it remains in force as of April 2026 under Defra's biosecurity review.
+The ban was introduced in response to foot-and-mouth disease outbreaks in Germany, Hungary, Slovakia and Austria earlier in 2025, and it remains in force as of May 2026 under Defra's ongoing biosecurity review.
 It applies regardless of whether items are packaged, vacuum-sealed, or bought at duty-free.
-A block of French cheese in your cabin bag, a bocadillo with Serrano ham from a Madrid airport café, a pack of German sausages from a motorway service station — all banned.
+A block of French cheese in your cabin bag, a bocadillo with Serrano ham from a Madrid airport café, a pack of German sausages from a motorway service station — all are banned.

 Non-EU food rules

 For goods arriving from most non-EU countries, a broader ban on personal imports of meat, dairy and many animal products has been in place for years.
 Infant milk, baby food and medical foods up to 2kg remain the main exemption.
-Small quantities of some animal products from certain approved countries may be allowed, but the list is narrow and the penalty for getting it wrong is the same: seizure and destruction.
+Small quantities of some animal products from certain approved countries may be permitted, but the list is narrow and the penalty for getting it wrong is the same: seizure and destruction.

 Plants and seeds